asynts/learn-zig/notes/0001_small-questions.md

 -   How to add an existing library as package in `build.zig`?

+-   How to do dependency injection effectively in Zig?

+    -   This could be done with function pointers, but that is a lot of boilerplate.
+        In my opinion, there should be support for simple traits.

+        Like the first field of the structure contains a type id which is looked up in some table to find the functions.

+-   How to propagate error information to the caller.

+    -   There seems to be a proposal for `union(error)` which seems to address this issue, but that's still early.

+    -   It would also be interesting if there is some way to get access to the AST of a `comptime` parameter.
+        That would allow generating proper error messages that could be feed into `@compileError`.

 ### Closed

 -   Question: What are the general naming conventions for `snake_case` and `camelCase`?